 When a previously house-trained older dog is peeing in the house, and it's not just a one-off 'accident', it's easy to get frustrated.... and normal to worry.

-You're definitely not the first owner to wonder what the heck is going on, and what you can do to stop it, either.
+You're definitely not the first owner to wonder what the heck is going on, and what you can do to stop it..

-There are several reasons why an adult dog might begin to pee indoors, most of them are physical, but a few can be due to emotions or stress.
+There are several reasons why an adult dog might begin to pee indoors, most of them are physical, but some can be due to emotions or stress.

 In order to figure out why your older dog is suddenly urinating in the house, you'll need to look for other symptoms or 'triggers'.

-This is because his inappropriate behavior isn't the cause of a problem (well, other than the wet floors, carpets or bedding!) it's a symptom of one.
+This is because his inappropriate behavior isn't the cause of the problem, it's a symptom of one.

 The medical causes of this behavior issue can be something simple, or a more serious condition.